 Tuples are also a sequence data type containing elements of different data types.

-It comes in handy when storing a collection of items, especially if you want those items to be unchanging.
+It comes in handy when storing a collection of items, especially if you want them to remain the same.

 • Tuples are used to store heterogeneous and homogeneous data.